Adam101k/Adam101k/README.md

 Let me show you some stuff that I'm doing!

 :speech_balloon: Now:
-- Learning Unreal 5
+- Creating A Video Game in Unreal 5
-- Secret Project
+- Underwater Rendering

 :thought_balloon: Later:
-- Research Underwater Shading
 - Explore uses of Inverse Kinematics for procedural "looking"
 - Recreate the 3D visual shaders shown in the "Persona 3 Reload" trailer
 - Research implementations of Complex Gravity Simulation